eel-in-denial/producitivty-game/README.md

 - new enemy that signals its dash

--added death to dungeon game
+- added death to dungeon game

 - refactoring character data